 Our Forty-fifth event was held on Thursday 25 January 2018 in the Cupcake Coffeebox in Kirkcaldy.
-Terrific performances were given by Graham King, Andrew McNeil, David MacDonald, Steve Seivwright, Peter Jarvis, Andrew Ferguson, Scott Young and David Cruickshanks.
+Terrific performances were given by Graham King, Andrew McNeil, Steve Seivwright, Peter Jarvis, Andrew Ferguson, Scott Young and David Cruickshanks.
 Lilian Brzoska Kennedy sang her special music.
 (Unfortunately, Jock Lamb was ill.)

 Graham’s story had a suitably comical ending